Coco29dev/holbertonschool-test_shell/README.md

 ## Description

 This program provides an interactive shell that allows users to execute system commands via a command-line interface.
-It supports several core features, including executing basic commands, managing environment variables, and running system commands such as ls -l.
+It supports several core features, including executing basic commands, managing environment variables, and running system commands such as `ls -l`.

 ## Requirements